 This was done promptly, as Timur knew how to appreciate pitiless humour.

 When the whole world smells fish.. you better clean your nose.
 Understanding these words will spare you much trouble and danger in your life.
-This reminds me of a story:
+The feeling that everybody is against you, is a sign that the problem is with you, not with everybody.
+You may chose to improve yourself instead of fighting the whole world.

 Nasreddin was on his way home from saint Mecca.